lucas-mior/brn2/README.md

 # brn2

-brn2 is a fork of brn,
-a command line tool similar to [vimv](https://github.com/thameera/vimv/).
-It can be used to easily mass-rename files in your preferred text editor (i.e. vim).
+brn2 is a fork of [brn](https://github.com/nimaipatel/brn), a command line tool used to easily mass-rename files in your preferred text editor.

 ## Usage
 ```